 If you're looking for vintage, the best two places to hunt are in various shops in Williamsburg (check out the best vintage in Williamsburg, and the moveable market, Brooklyn Flea, a very popular market with lovely, but not cheap, vintage goods.
 But that's not all; there are other flea markets in Brooklyn.

 Brooklyn doesn't have a fine antique neighborhood, as some cities do.
 Check out the furniture stores on Atlantic Avenue for some antique shops on the stretch between Smith and Nevins.

-Brooklyn has National Brand Stores
+National Brand Stores

 For Macy's, Best Buy, Target, Aeropostale, Victoria's Secret and other national brands, head to the conveniently located Atlantic Center and other Brooklyn malls.
 All offer a good selection of mid-priced stores and discount chains stores, too.

 New York is a walking town; everyone wears sneakers.